Alien Twister Pedal:

 • Stab knob defines the articulation and sensitivity of the fuzz tone.

 • Buffer switch converts a high impedance input to a low impedance output and can be used to affect fuzz for more tones

 • High-gain Output knob sends your tone to the amp or mixer

-• Works with a 9-volt battery (included) or optional power supply
+• Works with a 9-volt battery (included) or optional power supply (not-included)

 • Comes in a branded wooden box and includes a bottle of Alien Twister Hot Sauce

 Alien Twister Sound Clips: